Latest Render (RENDER) News Update

 Deep Dive

-Overview: This update to the Render Network Manager software introduces support for differential uploads specifically for Blender scenes.
-It makes the process of submitting rendering jobs faster and more efficient for artists.
+Overview: This update to the Render Network Manager introduces support for differential uploads specifically for Blender scenes.
+It means the system uploads only the elements that have changed since the last render, not the entire project file.

 Conclusion